cyclus/cyclus.github.com/source/arche/tutorial/toolkit.rst

     }
     double capacity;

-The required implementation is slightly nontrivial.
-The goal of adding a capcity member is to guarantee that the amount of material in the facility never exceeds a certain value.
+The required implementation is nontrivial.
+The goal of adding a capacity member is to guarantee that the amount of material in the facility never exceeds a certain value.
 The only way for material to enter the facility is through the ``input`` ResBuff via the ``buy_policy``.
 The ``MatlBuyPolicy`` sets a maximum